 After company incorporation, you will receive tons of related documents.
-Yet, not many entrepreneurs are aware of the nature of these documents and what they are used for post-incorporation.
+Yet, not many entrepreneurs are aware of the nature of these company formation documents and what they are used for post-incorporation.
 In the following article, we would focus on the next step after business registration.
 Detailed explanations of the documents received after company formation will also be discussed here.

 |TLDR: There are different documents and steps involved after company registrations.
 Business owners will receive a green box after incorporation which includes Article of Association, Statutory book, Share Certificates, Certificate of Incorporation, Business Registration Certificate, and Company Chops.
 These are important documents for companies to maintain and update regularly.
 Acquiring related licenses and opening business bank accounts are usually the next step after company formation.
 Understanding the process upfront allows you to prepare early and succeed easily.|

-List of documents to expect after company formation:
+List of company formation documents to expect:

 - Green Box: